Existence in Multidimensional Screening with General Nonlinear Preferences: Introduction

-Recently, N$\ddot{o}$ldeke and Samuelson (2015, \cite{NoldekeSamuelson15p}) provide a general existence result given that the consumer and product space is compact, by implementing a duality argument based on Galois Connections.
-McCann-Zhang \cite{McCannZhang17} show another general existence result given that the consumer and product space is bounded, using $G$-convexity, and generalize uniqueness and convexity results of Figalli-Kim-McCann \cite{FigalliKimMcCann11} to the non-quasilinear case.
-In this paper, we also explore existence using $G$-convex analysis, which will be introduced in Section \ref{section:preliminary}, but with less restriction on boundedness of the product domain and without assuming the generalized single-crossing condition.
-As a result of lack of natural compactness, the proof of this paper is quite different from that of either of the earlier papers.
-It should be mentioned here that {neither} this paper, {nor the earlier two}, require the monopolist profit to take on a special form, which is a generalization from much of the literature.
+Recently, N\"oldeke-Samuelson \cite{NoldekeSamuelson15p} provided a general existence result assuming that the agent and product space are compact, by implementing a duality argument based on Galois connections.
+McCann-Zhang \cite{McCannZhang17} not only showed a general existence result assuming the single-crossing type condition and boundedness of the agent-type and product-type spaces, but generalized uniqueness and convexity results of Figalli-Kim-McCann \cite{FigalliKimMcCann11} to the non-quasilinear case, by using $G$-convexity arguments.
+In this paper, we also explore existence using $G$-convex analysis, which will be introduced in Subsection \ref{subsection:preliminary}, but with less restriction on boundedness of the product domain and without assuming the generalized single-crossing condition~\cite{McAfeeMcMillan88}.
+As a result of the lack of natural compactness, the proof of the existence result in this paper is entirely different from that in either of the earlier papers.
+It should be mentioned here that the existence results from this paper and the earlier two require no restrictions on the monopolist profit to take on a particular form, which is a generalization from much of the literature.

 The remainder of this paper is organized as follows.
 Section \ref{section:model} states the mathematical model and assumptions.
-Section \ref{section:preliminary} introduces preliminaries, including $G$-convexity, $G$-subdifferentiability, and reformulation of the monopolist's problem.
-In Section \ref{section:mainresult}, we state the existence theorem as well as the convergence proposition.
-And Section \ref{section:futurework} proposes some directions of future work.
+It also introduces preliminaries, including $G$-convexity and $G$-subdifferentiability, and reformulates the monopolist's problem.
+In Section \ref{section:mainresult}, we state the existence theorem (Theorem \ref{maintheorem}) as well as the convergence results for sequences of $G$-convex functions (Proposition \ref{proposition:convergence}).
+Section \ref{section:futurework} proposes some directions for future work.
 We leave all the proofs of lemmas, propositions and the existence theorem in Section \ref{section:proofs}.